 Image display ads are intended to reach a custom audience, but one that isn’t actively searching for you.
 No matter where you’re advertising, these 10 best practices will help you grab the attention of those passive users.

-Once you’ve optimized your image ad enough to earn a click, be sure to maximize that click by connecting it to a dedicated post-click experience.
+Once you’ve optimized your image ad enough to earn a click, be sure to maximize that click by connecting it to a dedicated post-click landing page.
 Request an Instapage Enterprise Demo today to see how you can create personalized post-click pages at scale.